Environmentally Preferable Purchasing

 We have trained staff in sustainable procurement.
 Vizient conducted a presentation to our Commodities group to review and explain the EPP program available through the GPO.
 Staff was taught how to access and target sustainable product offerings on the Vizient Contract site.
 Discussions also defined attributes and how suppliers are being more environmentally responsible.

 We have changed the way we wash patients, which allows us to create a much smaller carbon footprint and has eliminated the use of 100,000 plastic wash basins per year.
-Instead of plastic wash basins, we now wash patients with pre-moistened towels, made from recycled paper, that decompose.
+Instead of plastic wash basins, we now wash patients with pre-moistened towels, made from recycled paper, which decompose.

 In operating rooms, we use the Neptune system to consolidate medical waste so it can be properly disposed.